-The Multi-Mission Algorithm and Analysis Platform (MAAP) a collaborative project between NASA and ESA, designed to support aboveground biomass research.
-MAAP will bring together relevant data, algorithms, and computing capabilities in a common environment in order to address the challenges of sharing and processing data from field, airborne, and satellite measurements related to ESA and NASA missions.
+The Multi-Mission Algorithm and Analysis Platform (MAAP) is a collaborative project between NASA and ESA, designed to support aboveground biomass research.
+MAAP brings together relevant data, algorithms, and computing capabilities in a common cloud environment in order to address the challenges of sharing and processing data from field, airborne, and satellite measurements related to ESA and NASA missions.

 Challenge and Solution

-New missions such as NASA’s GEDI, ESA’s BIOMASS, and NASA/ISRO’s NISAR will generate data at volumes that are exponentially higher than any currently operating Earth observation mission.
-These missions present data storage, processing, and sharing challenges not only because of the quantity of data but also due to the heterogeneous nature of the data, which are collected from satellites, aircraft, and ground stations at various resolutions, coverages, and processing levels.
+Data from NASA and ESA missions such as AfriSAR and GEDI are serving as the initial test set for MAAP.
+Future missions such as ESA's BIOMASS, and NASA/ISRO's NISAR will gather unprecedented data about Earth but will also generate exponentially higher data volumes than any currently operating Earth observation mission.
+These missions present data storage, processing, and sharing challenges because of the quantity and heterogeneous nature of the data, which are collected from satellites, aircraft, and ground stations at various resolutions, coverages, and processing levels.
 These challenges present the scientific community with a unique and immediate need for improved data sharing and collaboration.

 MAAP is addressing these community needs by:

-- Harmonizing satellite, airborne, and ground/field data to enable comparison, analysis, data evaluation, and data generation.
+- Harmonizing satellite, airborne, ground/field to enable comparison, analysis, data evaluation, and data generation.

-- Developing tools for repeatable and shareable science with a version-controlled science algorithm development environment that supports tools, which are co-located with data and processing resources.
+- Developing tools for repeatable and shareable science with a version-controlled science algorithm development environment that supports tools, co-located with data and processing resources.